 Final rule; notice of administrative change.

-The Environmental Protection Agency (EPA) is updating the materials submitted by Nebraska that are incorporated by reference (IBR) into the state implementation plan (SIP).
-EPA is also notifying the public of the correction of certain typographical errors within the IBR table.
+EPA is updating the materials submitted by Nebraska that are incorporated by reference (IBR) into the state implementation plan (SIP).
 The regulations affected by this update have been previously submitted by the state agency and approved by EPA.
-This update affects the SIP materials that are available for public inspection at the National Archives and Records Administration (NARA), and the Regional Office.
+This update affects the SIP materials that are available for public inspection at the Office of the Federal Register (OFR), Office of Air and Radiation Docket and Information Center, and the Regional Office.

 FOR FURTHER INFORMATION CONTACT:

-The SIP is a living document which the state revises as necessary to address the unique air pollution problems in the state.
-Therefore, EPA from time to time must take action on SIP revisions containing new and/or revised regulations to make them part of the SIP.
+The SIP is a living document which the state can revise as necessary to address the unique air pollution problems in the state.
+Therefore, EPA from time to time Start Printed Page 67046must take action on SIP revisions containing new and/or revised regulations as being part of the SIP.
 On May 22, 1997 (62 FR 27968), EPA revised the procedures for incorporating by reference Federally-approved SIPs, as a result of consultations between EPA and the Office of Federal Register (OFR).
 The description of the revised SIP document, IBR procedures and “Identification of plan” format are discussed in further detail in the May 22, 1997, Federal Register document.

 Statutory and Executive Order Reviews